-To tune in such a way that minimizes these interactions, it would be better is if we could first tune the highest frequency component, then move to the middle-range value, and finish with the low frequency part.
+To tune in such a way that minimizes these interactions, it would be better if we could first tune the highest frequency component, then move to the middle range value, and finish with the low frequency part.

 You're in the zone

-This is exactly what 'zone-based tuning' does, the second manual motor tuning method that we will introduce.
-"Zone-based" refers to the frequency zones of the P, I, and D terms, and is adapted from George Ellis' excellent book, "Control System Design Guide".
+This is exactly what 'zone-based tuning' does, the second manual tuning method that we will introduce.
+"Zone-based" refers to the frequency zones of the P, I, and D terms, and is adapted from George Ellis' excellent book, now in its fourth edition, "Control System Design Guide".

-- Leaving the P and I terms at zero, increase D until the actual velocity profile closely matches the desired velocity profile.
+- Leaving the P and I terms at zero, increase D until the actual velocity profile graph closely matches the desired velocity profile.
 Do not worry about whether the destination positions match, you are only examining differences in velocity (velocity error) at this stage.
-Figure 4 shows a representative well-tuned velocity versus time graph.
+Figure 4 shows a representative well-tuned velocity versus time.

 - Now set up your profiler so that you are using moves with accelerations and velocities typical for your application, and change the capture facility so that it plots the desired position, actual position, and position error.

-- Increase P until the servo error is minimized.
-At some point, as you increase P the motion may have high overshoot, or become unstable, at which point you should back off of this value by at least 25% for the final value.
+Increase P until the servo error is minimized.
+At some point as you increase P the motion may have high overshoot, or become unstable, at which point you should back off this value by at least 25% for the final value.

-As before, finish off by bringing in integral as required to land the motor with the required accuracy, but not so much as to introduce instability.
+- As before, finish off by bringing in integral as required to land the motor with the required accuracy, but not so much as to introduce

-Zone-based tuning has a number of advantages over step-response tuning.
+Zone-based tuning has a number of advantages over step response tuning.
 For one, it is less iterative, because it tunes the PID terms in order of the frequency response.
+So it should arrive at a set of control parameters faster.
 Secondly, it allows you to utilize real motion profiles with ramps, rather than unrealistic instantaneous position jumps.